 Damage Awards for Airplane Accidents

-If you think you or a loved one has endured an injury from an airplane crash, contact an airplane accident lawyer at TheRothenberg Law Firm LLP at 1-800-624-8888 or submit an InjuryLawyer.com free online case evaluation.
+If you or a loved one sustained an injury due to an airplane crash, it’s time to contact an airplane accident lawyer at The Rothenberg Law Firm LLP at 1-800-624-8888.
+Alternatively, you can submit an InjuryLawyer.com free online case evaluation.

 Why should you consider working with us?
 The initial consultation with us is FREE of charge.
 You don’t have any obligation.
 You can determine whether we are the right attorney for you when you meet with us and get a better sense of how we work.

 Additionally, we work on a contingency basis.
 What does this mean?
 If we agree to handle your case, our attorney-client relationship means that you will not have to pay any legal fees unless we are successful in getting you money.

 It’s important to remember that there may be an impending statute of limitations on your case.
 If you don’t file your lawsuit before that “expiration date”, you won’t be able to file.
 You deserve compensation for your serious injuries, and you need to be sure the right people are held accountable for what happened.
 Make sure you get in touch with us as soon as possible.
 This way, you will ensure that you don’t waive your rights to money, damages or other benefits.